Required Boilerplate for Op Scripts

 Define the boilerplate for op scripts.

-Junos OS op scripts can be written in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
-Op scripts must include the necessary boilerplate required for that script language for both basic script functionality as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
-This topic provides standard boilerplate that can be used in XSLT, SLAX, and Python op scripts.
+You can write Junos OS op scripts in Extensible Stylesheet Language Transformations (XSLT), Stylesheet Language Alternative syntaX (SLAX), or Python.
+Op scripts must include the necessary boilerplate required for that script language.
+Include boilerplate for both basic script functionality as well as any optional functionality used within the script such as the Junos OS extension functions and named templates.
+This topic provides standard boilerplate that you can use in XSLT, SLAX, and Python op scripts.

 XSLT Boilerplate for Op Scripts